You have decided to generate solar power, picked out your solar panels, and a solar power inverter is next on the list!

 Low-frequency Pure Sine Wave Inverters use big copper transformers, meaning they are heavier, more expensive, and better for equipment with high starting power requirements.

 High-frequency Pure Sine Wave Inverters are smaller and lighter, making them less expensive.
-If you use this inverter intermittently and only for smaller devices, high-frequency inverters are better.
+High high-frequency inverters are better if you use this inverter intermittently and only for smaller devices.

 Input and Output Power Capacities